Dimension reduction through Gamma convergence for general prestrained thin elastic sheets: Algebraic reduction

 \section{Algebraic reduction}

 Overall, the goal of this section is to understand and simplify the functional \eqref{Gammalimitfunctional}.
-We start by finding an explicit formula for $M(x'),$ given by
+We start by finding an explicit formula for $s(x'),$ given by

-where $Q_{2}$ is given by \eqref{defQ2}\footnote{With an abuse of notation, we write $Q_{2}(X)$ for $X \in M_{3\times 3},$ when what we mean is strictly $Q_{2}(X_{2\times 2}).$}.
+where $Q_{2}$ is given by \eqref{definition of Q_2}.
 We proceed to reduce the lower bound of the problem to an elastic sheet with thickness-independent elastic law, and simpler prestrain.
 In the cases treated by Proposition 2 and Theorem 3, the analysis in this section is a reduction of the $\Gamma$ limit, while in general it is only a reduction of the lower bound.
 The new form of the energy will involve the projection of the prestrain onto a suitable linear space with the appropriate norm.

-Our basic approach is the following: first we eliminate the dependence of the lower bound on $M(x')$ by writing it as the energy of a new elastic law and prestrain.
-Next, we rewrite this energy as that of a constant-in-thickness elastic law and linear-in-thickness prestrain, plus an configuration-independent term.
+Our basic approach is the following: first we eliminate the dependence of the lower bound on $s(x')$ by writing it as the energy of a new quadratic form and prestrain.
+Next, we rewrite this energy as that of a constant-in-thickness quadratic form and linear-in-thickness prestrain, plus an configuration-independent term.
 Lastly we analyze the configuration-independent term.

-In previous sections, equations \eqref{definition of Q_2} defined the quadratic form $Q_{2}$ when the prestrain equals the identity at leading order.
-We now extend that definition to the case of an arbitrary prestrain: for $X \in M_{2 \times 2}$ we define
+Similar considerations are found in \cite{de2020energy}.